reactjs/react.dev/src/content/learn/state-as-a-snapshot.md

 </Sandpack>

-**React keeps the state values "fixed" within one render's event handlers.** You don't need to worry whether the state has changed while the code is running.
+**React keeps the State values "fixed" within one render's event handlers.** You don't need to worry whether the State has changed while the code is running.

-But what if you wanted to read the latest state before a re-render?
-You'll want to use a [state updater function](/learn/queueing-a-series-of-state-updates), covered on the next page!
+But what if you wanted to read the latest State before a re-render?
+You'll want to use a [State updater function](/learn/queueing-a-series-of-state-updates), covered on the next page!

 <Recap>

-* Setting state requests a new render.
+* Setting State requests a new render.
-* React stores state outside of your component, as if on a shelf.
+* React stores State outside of your component, as if on a shelf.
-* When you call `useState`, React gives you a snapshot of the state *for that render*.
+* When you call `useState`, React gives you a snapshot of the State *for that render*.
 * Variables and event handlers don't "survive" re-renders.
 Every render has its own event handlers.
-* Every render (and functions inside it) will always "see" the snapshot of the state that React gave to *that* render.
+* Every render (and functions inside it) will always "see" the snapshot of the State that React gave to *that* render.
-* You can mentally substitute state in event handlers, similarly to how you think about the rendered JSX.
+* You can mentally substitute State in event handlers, similarly to how you think about the rendered JSX.
-* Event handlers created in the past have the state values from the render in which they were created.
+* Event handlers created in the past have the State values from the render in which they were created.

 </Recap>